bernarddorcin/UpdateServerIP_toStaticIP_ChangeHostname_EnableRemoteConnection/README.md

-From the start menu, run Command Prompt as an administrator, type **Ipconfig/all** and press enter to find your connection information.
-If you see DHCP Enabled set to Yes, that means dynamic IP is enabled.
-Your new IP address and subnet needs to be of the same series.
+To find your connection information, open the Start menu and run Command Prompt as an administrator.
+Type **ipconfig /all** and press Enter.
+Look for the line that says "DHCP Enabled."
+If it is set to Yes, then dynamic IP assignment is enabled.
+Ensure that your new IP address and subnet are in the same series.

 ![image](https://github.com/user-attachments/assets/25cbf06e-7cdd-444f-a4dc-885c82b93512)